 Made by Shunzan Mori

-For this pair of Yunomi, we selected two patterns from FUGAKU ROKKEI (six marvelous views of Mt.
-Fuji) series, which is a long-selling favorite in Japan, created by the artist Shunzan Mori for more than 20 years.
+This set of Yunomi teacups features the six marvelous views of Mt.
+Fuji, which is a long-selling favorite in Japan, created by the artist Shunzan Mori for more than 30 years.
 Turned upside down, each Yunomi looks like Mt.
 Fuji.
 Each Yunomi features one of six famous views of Mt.
 Fuji.
 Mt.
 Fuji was officially registered on the world heritage list in 2013.

 The silhouette is formed in the shape of Mt.
 Fuji.
 The base is carved in a circle shape like the crater at the top of the mountain.

 Colorful patches of orange are called GOHONDE, a traditional technique that adds warmth to the atmosphere of the work.
 It is impossible to fully control the contrasting density of GOHONDE, so that GOHONDE is a little different in each work.

 A long-selling favorite in Japan, created by the artist for more than 30 years, and now available around the world, this set of Yunomi gracefully encompasses well-loved symbols of Japan, Mt.
 Fuji and the famous perspectives.

 Lead-free.
 Made in Japan.

 (Please note that each piece is unique due to the techniques employed by the artisan.
 There are natural variations in each piece.)